Significance of Karthigai Deepam

 - Chant the Rudra Gayatri Mantra 108 times to worship Lord Shiva.
 This is available on the Japa108.com app as well.
 “Aum Tatpurushaya Vidmahe, Mahadevaya Dheemahi, Tanno Rudrah Prachodayat”.
 Tatpurusha form of Lord Shiva depicts the fire element.

-- In the evening, light lamps made of clay and ghee and arrange them in rows inside and outside your homes.
+- In the evening, light lamps made of clay, add ghee to it and arrange them in rows inside and outside your homes.
 If you are unable to find an earthen lamp even tea lights will do.
 With every lamp, you light say a silent prayer to Lord Shiva and ask him to help you dispel darkness and ignorance and bring in light and wisdom into your life.

 - Pray for the welfare of your brothers and siblings.